Loading...

 How to consume Omlett, White Bread without glucose spikes

-Add non-starchy vegetables like spinach, bell peppers, or mushrooms to your omelet.
-These can help slow down digestion.
+Add non-starchy vegetables such as spinach, bell peppers, or tomatoes to your omelet.
+These can help slow down the absorption of carbohydrates.

 Choose Whole Grain Bread